 Such proof type works best when promoting a product for a massive audience.
 It is used in online ads, social networks, on TV, etc.

 When we found out everything we need to know about the service or product, we want to be certain that this product is worth buying.
 This type of proof includes reviews, testimonials, case studies and many more.

-Testimonials will help your prospect clients see that someone has already used your services, and was satisfied.
+Testimonials will help your prospective clients see that someone has already used your services, and was satisfied.
 This is especially useful for new companies.
 Testimonials let you develop trusting relationships between you and your buyers.
-They may be placed both on website and in ads.
+They may be placed both on a website and in ads.

-Many companies use so called case studies.
-By placing them on the website, a company proves itself as a team of professionals that understands client’s challenges and is able to solve similar tasks.
+Many companies use so-called case studies.
+By placing them on the website, a company proves itself as a team of professionals that understands the client’s challenges and is able to solve similar tasks.

-Real user generated content looks more convincing than the standard commercial one.
-In such content – especially video – one may see how ordinary people use company’s products.
+Real user-generated content looks more convincing than the standard commercial one.
+In such content – especially video – one may see how ordinary people use the company’s products.
 One of the cool examples is GoPro.
 They used lots of promo videos created by users.
-In 2013 company’s net income increased by $28 mln.
+In 2013 the company’s net income increased by $28 mln.
 They spent only $41 thousand more for marketing.

 Company logos are yet another persuasive factor for clients.
 If you will place the logos of the companies you have been working with, it will make you look serious and will be favorable for you.